 Upon having the idea, we need the skill for implementation.
 Initially, tinkering and craftsmanship play a vital role in giving a physical shape to ideas.
-Even the Nobel Prize-winning great ideas like the invention of the Transistor got the first physical appearance with the support of tinkering and craftsmanship.
-Similarly, the tinkering and craftsmanship skills of Wright brothers or Carl Benz were highly instrumental in demonstrating their respective ideas of flying machine or Automobile.
+Even the Nobel Prize-winning great ideas like the invention of the Transistor got their first physical appearance with the support of tinkering and craftsmanship.
+Similarly, the tinkering and craftsmanship skills of the Wright brothers or Carl Benz were highly instrumental in demonstrating their respective ideas of flying machines or Automobiles.
 In the absence of this virtue, creativity alone does not lead to taking ideas in the implementation stage.
 Even this is true for innovation in the software space.
-To give the initial shape of the ideas in digital space, innovators must have a strong writing code capacity, fine-tuning it, and experimenting with it.
+To give the initial shape of the ideas in digital space, innovators must have a strong code writing capacity, followed by fine-tuning, and experimenting with it.

 Invariably, every great idea emerges in primitive form.
 For example, the Wright Brothers’ airplane was extremely primitive.
 In its initial emergence, there was not even a single seat for the passenger.
 The plane could fly only a small distance.
 And it was highly unreliable.
 Similarly, the Transistor emerged in primitive shapes, giving birth to the information technology industry.
 Besides, the electronic image sensor, unfolding digital imaging revolution, also emerged in primitive form.
 At their birth, none of them was of any practical use.
 Although tinkering and craftsmanship demonstrated those ideas, that was not sufficient to create any significant economic value.
 Hence, there has been an urgency to keep improving them.
 It requires a passion for perfection in getting jobs done better at decreasing costs.
 This factor is vital for continued improvement, even lasting for decades—even a century.